boyiguo1/Tutorial-Residential_Segregation_Score/README.md

-The purpose of this repository is to provide a simple and reproducible [R](https://www.r-project.org/) pipeline to investigate residential segregation using US census data.
-The pipeline contains two components:
+The purpose of this repository is to provide a simple and reproducible [R](https://www.r-project.org/) pipeline to investigate residential segregation (RS) using US census data.
+The pipeline contains two
+components:

 1.  pulling decennial US census data of Year 2000, 2010, 2020 via R
     package [tidycensus](https://walker-data.com/tidycensus/index.html)